Infrastructure

 Data storage

-All files uploaded to Zenodo are stored in CERN’s EOS service in an 18 petabytes disk cluster.
+All files uploaded to Zenodo are stored in CERN’s EOS service in an 5 petabytes disk cluster.
 Each file copy has two replicas located on different disk servers.
+A daily incremental backup is performed of the EOS storage cluster into a Ceph storage cluster located in a different geographical location (~3.5 km apart).
+The backup retention policy keeps the last 7 daily backups, last 5 weekly backups and last 6 monthly backups.

 For each file we store two independent MD5 checksums.
 One checksum is stored by Invenio, and used to detect changes to files made from outside of Invenio.
 The other checksum is stored by EOS, and used for automatic detection and recovery of file corruption on disks.

-EOS is the primary low latency storage infrastructure for physics data from the Large Hadron Collider (LHC) and CERN currently operates multiple instances totalling 150+ petabytes of data with expected growth rates of 30-50 petabytes per year.
-CERN’s CASTOR system currently manages 100+ petabytes of LHC data which are regularly checked for data corruption.
+EOS is the primary low latency storage infrastructure for physics data from the Large Hadron Collider (LHC) and CERN currently operates multiple instances totalling 1+ exabyte of data.

 Metadata storage

-Metadata and persistent identifiers in Zenodo are stored in a PostgreSQL instance operated on CERN’s Database on Demand infrastructure with 12-hourly backup cycle with one backup sent to tape storage once a week.
-Metadata is in addition indexed in an Elasticsearch cluster for fast and powerful searching.
+Metadata and persistent identifiers in Zenodo are stored in a PostgreSQL instance (with a master-slave setup) operated on CERN’s Database on Demand infrastructure with 24-hourly backup cycle with one backup sent to tape storage once a week.
+Metadata is in addition indexed in an OpenSearch cluster for fast and powerful searching.
 Metadata is stored in JSON format in PostgreSQL in a structure described by versioned JSONSchemas.
 All changes to metadata records on Zenodo are versioned, and happening inside database transactions.

 In addition to the metadata and data storage, Zenodo relies on Redis for caching and RabbitMQ and python Celery for distributed background jobs.